luyadev/luya.io/docs/guide/app/filters.md

 }
 ```

-In order to read more about the different filters and chain visit the [[app-filter-effects.md]] section.
+In order to read more about the different filters and chain visit the [Filter Effects](filter-effects) section.

 As you can see the effect thumbnail use the `luya\admin\base\Filter::THUMBNAIL_MODE_INSET` mode which is a the filter image manipulation system based on the [Imagine Library](https://github.com/avalanche123/Imagine).